Ashy5000/polycash/docs/whitepaper/whitepaper.md

 **5.1.6 Gas Fees**

 The PVM's fee calculation uses a model similar to that of Ethereum, where each instruction costs a specific amount of 'gas'.
-One unit of gas is equal to 0.000001 PCSH (the native token of Polycash).
 When a smart contract begins execution, the PVM sets a gas limit for its execution equal to the total balance, measured in units of gas, of the contract's sender.
 During execution, the PVM keeps track of the amount of gas that has been spent so far.
 If at any point the amount of gas used exceeds the gas limit, the transaction that executed the contract is rejected as invalid.

 **6 Transaction Body**